rubyaustralia/roro/2018/201807-rorosyd.md

 # [fit] :wave:

 ^
 So, now if you're new to Roro, can you please put up your hand- don't worry we're not going to make you stand up or say anything.
-Everyone have a look around at any new people standing near you, we're going to have a 5 minute break so we can welcome them, and when we come back - we're going to have Georgina.
+Everyone have a look around at any new people standing near you with their hands up.
+We're going to have a 5 minute break, so please welcome them, and we'll kick off the talks.

 ---
 [.header: alignment(center)]